ramyissa/LongestCompound/README.md

 Brute Force Method:

 - We check if all prefixes word[:x] are present for each word.
-- I Used sets to store all the words.
+- I used sets to store all the words.
 - Whenever we find a better word, we check for all the prefixes.
 - Then we would replace our result.